harp-tech/harp-tech.github.io/tutorials/hobgoblin-reaction.md

 - Insert a [`Parse`] operator after `Hobgoblin Events`.
 Configure the `Register` property to [`TimestampedDigitalOutputSet`].
 - Insert a [`SubscribeSubject`] operator.
 Configure the `Name` property to `Hobgoblin Events`.
 - Insert a [`Parse`] operator after `Hobgoblin Events`.
 Configure the `Register` property to [`TimestampedDigitalInputState`].
-- Run the workflow, and verify that both the stimulus and the button are correctly recorded.
+- Run the workflow, verify that both the stimulus and the button are correctly recorded.

 >[!TIP]
 > We use separate `Hobgoblin Events` operators to avoid issues with [branching](https://bonsai-rx.org/docs/articles/subjects.html#branching-subjects).
 See also [workflow guidelines](https://bonsai-rx.org/docs/articles/workflow-guidelines.html)